 Interoperability of annotations and user sets

-Projects working with annotations and other forms of user-contributed (meta)data, such as transcriptions, translations, tags, reviews but also groupings of objects like virtual collections, personal galleries, "stories" have made their way in cultural heritage projects since several years.
+Projects working with annotations and other forms of user-contributed (meta)data, such as transcriptions, translations, tags, reviews but also groupings of objects like virtual collections, personal galleries, and 'stories' have made their way in cultural heritage projects for several years.

 Several EuropeanaTech publications (for example this issue of EuropeanaTech Insight) have reflected this.
-In terms of projects, more than a handful of past projects from the Europeana community have made significant use of various forms of annotations and user sets: Europeana 1914-1918, Europeana 1989, Europeana Awareness, Europeana Creative, DM2E, PATHS, Europeana Sounds, Food and Drinks, LOCloud, among others.
+Past projects from the Europeana community have made significant use of various forms of annotations and user sets: Europeana 1914-1918, Europeana 1989, Europeana Awareness, Europeana Creative, DM2E, PATHS, Europeana Sounds, Food and Drinks, LOCloud, among others.
 In the context of the DSI Generic Services projects, others have begun their own developments on related features (EnrichEuropeana, CrowdHeritage, Europeana Media), next to the DSI core service itself.